ga-wdi-lessons/sql-intro/erd_domains.md

 ### ERDs

-An ERD -- or **Entity Relationship Diagram** -- is a tool we use to visualize and describe the data relating to the major entities that will exist in out programs.
+An ERD -- or **Entity Relationship Diagram** -- is a tool we use to visualize and describe the data relating to the major entities that will exist in our programs.
 - Ultimately lends itself to planning out and creating our database table structure
 - It allows us to outline the data in our application, not the behavior